simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `R` toggles real mode, in which [virtual postings](/journal.html#virtual-postings) are ignored.

+`E` toggles nonzero mode, in which only transactions posting a nonzero change are shown (hledger-ui shows zero items by default, unlike command-line hledger).

-Press `right` or `enter` to view the selected transaction in full detail.
+Press `right` (or `enter`) to view the selected transaction in full detail.

-Note, filter queries which filter by account name do not yet do much useful on this screen.
+Note, filter queries which filter by account name are not very useful on this screen yet.

 ## Transaction screen